dashjoin/platform/README.md

 After cloning the Github repository, you need to import at least the following Maven projects into the Eclipse workspace:

 * dashjoin
-* query-editor-core
+* dashjoin-core

 Optional additional modules:
-* query-editor-demo
+* dashjoin-demo
-* query-editor-kafka
+* dashjoin-kafka
-* query-editor-mongodb
+* dashjoin-mongodb

 The Maven dependencies need to be initialized with (right click dashjoin project folder) -> Maven -> Update Project.
 The Angular UI must be built using the CLI, please refer to the previous section.